MagicIdentity/Developers/docs/tutorials/app_development/write_your_app.md

 ---
 # Step 1
-Open a console window and create a skeleton Vite app called `myapp`, to be built using React and Typescript:
+Open a console window and create a skeleton Vite app called `myapp`, to be built using React and Javascript:
 ```shell
 deno run --allow-all npm:create-vite myapp
 ```
 From the menus that appear, select in turn:

 - `React`
-- `TypeScript + SWC`
+- `JavaScript + SWC`

 # Step 2
-Using your editor, copy and paste the following code into `myapp/src/App.tsx`, replacing what is already there:
+Using your editor, copy and paste the following code into `myapp/src/App.jsx`, replacing what is already there:

 ```jsx